5 Best Alternatives to Audible (2023)

 Audiobooks.com has an extensive catalog, a unique book club offer, various book lists to help you find the perfect title, and a nice app.
 Plus, they have a generous trial that offers 3 free audiobooks to get you started.

-Libro.fm lets you support your local bookstore, has a wide selection of titles, expertly curated playlists, and a fantastic community.
+Libro.fm lets you support your local bookstore, offers a wide selection of titles, expertly curated playlists, and a fantastic community.
 Use the code AUDIOBOOKADDICTS when signing up to get a bonus audiobook.

 Libby lets you listen to audiobooks for free from the library.
 Note: you may have to wait for titles to become available to borrow, particularly if they are new releases and bestsellers.

-Tip: learn how to pause Audible while you try these alternatives to Audible.
+Tip: learn how to pause Audible while trying these alternatives to Audible.

 Do you use one of the Audible alternatives above?
 Let us know your experience with the service in the comments below!